T-Kozikopoulos/goodreads-reading-list/README.md

 # goodreads-reading-list
 A reading list app for keeping track of the books you want to read in the future.
 Made with Python using the Django framework.
-Check iit out at [goodreads-bookshelf.herokuapp.com](goodreads-bookshelf.herokuapp.com).
+Check it out at goodreads-bookshelf.herokuapp.com.

 Index Page